 Radiology & X-ray Misdiagnosis Claims

-Errors made interpreting X-rays and scans can result in damaging misdiagnoses that can jeopardise a person’s health and wellbeing.
-If you have been affected by this type of clinical negligence or malpractice, the specialist solicitors at JMW are here to help you claim compensation.
+Errors made interpreting X-rays and scans can result in damaging misdiagnoses that can jeopardise a person’s health and well-being.
+If you have been affected by this type of clinical negligence, the specialist solicitors at JMW are here to help you claim compensation.

-We are renowned throughout the UK for our experience of suing the NHS on behalf of clients and will give you the best possible chance of a positive outcome.
+We are renowned throughout the UK for our experience in making claims on behalf of clients and will give you the best possible chance of a positive outcome.
 No matter the circumstances of your case, we are able to provide a free initial assessment of your claim and advise you on your next steps.
 We also provide no win, no fee legal representation.

 To find out more about how we can help you make a radiology & X-ray misdiagnosis claim, get in touch with us by calling on 0345 872 6666, or fill in our online enquiry form and we will get back to you as soon as we can.

 How JMW Can Help